Hady1234/RPA-projects/README.md

    - User provides a corrupted Excel file.
    - The bot repairs and manipulates the data.
    - The cleaned file is saved in the selected destination.
+7. ** PDF Data Extraction & Invoice Processing with UiPath RPA **

+    This RPA bot automates PDF content extraction using OCR.
+It offers two functionalities:

+   -Extracts full text from PDFs and saves each file’s content separately.
+   - Extracts key invoice details (Sales, Invoice ID, Quantity, Price) and saves them in a structured text file.
+     Features:
+   -Uses OCR to extract text from scanned PDFs.
+   -Saves extracted data in a structured format.
+   -Handles bulk processing of PDFs efficiently.
+   -Reduces manual effort and improves accuracy.

 ### Certificates
 The **Certificates** folder includes the following achievements:
 1. **UiPath Business Analyst Automation Certificate**